 ICS is well-known for its strong HDR students collaborative academic and social events.
 Students have amazing opportunities to present and participant in students organised academic events including Stepping Stone Seminars and HDR Mid-Year Conference, but also engage with monthly HDR catch-up and social events.

-Our student reps work closely with HDR director Associate Professor Denis Byrne and HDR committees to organise regular HDR workshops, Key Thinkers and Concepts, ICS HDR Newsletter (Quarterly issued) and to promote sustainable research culture.
+Our student reps work closely with HDR director Associate Professor Fiona Cameron and HDR committees to organise regular HDR workshops, Key Thinkers and Concepts, ICS HDR Newsletter (Quarterly issued) and to promote sustainable research culture.

 Our HDR Representative is: Zoe Horn

 HDR student, Bhavya Chitranshi, working-in-the-field as opposed to fieldwork: the project is an example of action-research, which challenges the conventional researcher-participants binary model.
 (Photo supplied by Bhavya)

 A former student at Dip Shek village, Zhongshan, China, introduces Christopher Cheng (left) to the benefactors of his school, built in the 1980s.
 (Photo by Denis Byrne, 2018)